 When not teaching, reading, or writing, Aileen can usually be found in Forest Park with her dog Monroe, taking pictures of birds and trees.

-Aileen will be teaching the 2023 Research Development course for the High School Summer Academy.
+Aileen teaches the Research Development High School Summer Institute.